 The fourth puzzle type provided by our Sudoku solver software is more challenging.
 In this variation the normal square or rectangular regions are replaced by odd shapes.
 Each region still has the same number of squares as the rows and columns; and so many but not all of the Sudoku strategies still work.
 It is often termed 'Jigsaw' or 'Squiggle' Sudoku to emphasize the odd shapes of the regions.
 The Two out of Three strategy no longer works and the shared subgroup rule needs to be adapted.
 A row (or column) no longer has the same number of shared squares as its neighbors.
 Sudoku Dragon devises a new jigsaw pattern each time it generates a puzzle.
 So you may need to rethink your solving strategies a little each time.

-Samurai Sudoku is the fifth type of Sudoku provided by Sudoku Dragon and it consists of five overlapping puzzles.
+Samurai Sudoku is another type provided by Sudoku Dragon which consists of five overlapping puzzles.
 The square grid has not one but up to five regular Sudoku puzzles, but some of the squares are shared between them.
 Samurai can make a very difficult challenging puzzle.
 We provide a 8x8 (with 4 numbers and 3 sub-puzzles) and a 21x21 (with 9 numbers and 5 sub-puzzles) sized version.

-For information on these and other variations of Sudoku visit our puzzle type page.
+For more information on these and other variations of Sudoku visit our puzzle type page.

 Copyright © 2005-2014 Sudoku Dragon